baselime/docs/getting-started/queries.md

 ## Alerts

-You can now create an alert based on the previous query.
+You can create an alert based on the previous query.
 Reference the query ID with the `!ref` function.

 ```yaml .baselime.yml
 version: 0.0.0.1